Traverse City Wineries, Wine Tasting, Tours, and Reviews

 Wine from Northern Michigan rivals other famous areas like Napa and Sonoma.
 Traverse City wineries have won accolades by critics as well as in judged competition.
 Our amazing wines are world class!
 Which will your favorite be?
 Pinot Noir, Sauvignon Blanc, Riesling, Pinot Gris, Cabernet Franc, maybe a Cherry wine?

-Geographically the region is split roughly in two by the Old Mission and the Leelanau peninsulas.
-Each of these have unique microclimates and soil that influence the grapes that are grown in each area.
+Located on the 45th parallel, geographically the region is split roughly in two by the Old Mission and the Leelanau peninsulas.
+Each of these have unique microclimates and soil that influence the vines and the grapes that are grown in each area.
 Subtle differences in altitude and sunlight exposure on the rolling hills really can affect the grapes and how the wine tastes.
 Each winery is utterly unique and special.

 Most Traverse City wineries also have vineyard and winery tours, host weddings and private parties, offer live music and entertainment, and of course spectacular views all year round.